 • Avail the New York City District Council of Carpenters Benefit Funds, click this page to know more.

 • Find financial aid.
 Talk to the school if they offer such assistance.
-Many trainees have lowered their tuition fee by availing financial support from the school.
+Many trainees have lowered their tuition fees by availing of financial support from the school.

 Requirements to Become a Carpenter